 One-mile up, FR43N99 pops over the ridgeline are stunning views to the east over the Nevada border.
 The lava flow is three miles north up the dirt fire road.

 For all my curiosity, and lack of planning, the Glass Mountain label on the map turned out to be a mountain of obsidian rock.
-The obsidian here is large boulders of black glass.
+The obsidian here are large boulders of black glass.
 Some were smooth boulders of black glass, others a dirty brown color.
 Walking paths have been cut into the lava flow, wide enough for a UTV.
 You came all this way, take a stroll.
 The 7622 ft Glass Mountain itself is visible due north and accessible from Tionesta Rd via Forest Rd 44N08 which is 9.2 miles west of Hwy 139.
 Yes, you can hike to the summit of Glass Mountain, but you’ll have to take the aforementioned FR 44N08, park at the base, and hike up a ridgeline to get to the actual summit of the lava flow.
 There are paths carved into the lava flow due north to the base of Glass Mountain.

-Glass Mountain lava flow is relatively recent, geologically speaking, it erupted a mere 950 years ago, however not the explosive sort of eruption you associate with volcanoes like Mt St Helens in 1980.
+Glass Mountain lava flow is relatively recent, geologically speaking, it erupted a mere 950 years ago, however not the explosive sort of eruption you associate with volcanoes like Mt St Helens or Mt Lassen.
 Rather, obsidian forms when the lava oozes from calderas in the earth surface, cooling rapidly into glass.
 Leaving behind lava flows, but not the sort of smooth flows you see on the news in Hawaii, rather this field of lava looks several stories thick, and is a jagged flow of boulders pushing its way down the mountain side.

 1000 Years in geological time is a mere blink, and there are a few lone trees that have eked out a life growing in the lava field, but overall, it’s lifeless.